 To begin with, bookstores got a much better price from the suppliers.
 This was partly due to the large orders that they would place, but a lesser known fact was that they were not allowed to return unsold items to the supplier.
 I.e. once they had made the purchase, that was it, they had to sell it or keep it.
 In the case of the newsstands, the newsstand owner could purchase a large number of books, and return any that they didn’t manage to sell.
 So how does this relate back to barcodes?
 Well, the suppliers came up with simple, yet effective means by which to enforce these rules of who could return what.

 When the suppliers took back unsold items, they would scan them into their storage warehouse using the barcode on the front cover.
-Therefore in order to stop the bookstores from returning their unsold books, they simply crossed out their barcode images and, in some rare cases, replaced the barcodes image with a picture of one their hero’s.
+Therefore in order to stop the bookstores from returning their unsold books, they simply crossed out their barcode images and, in some rare cases, replaced the image of the barcode with a picture of one their hero’s.
 This difference between store bought and newsstand books became an excellent method by which the value of the item could be deduced.
 If you managed to track down a book with a barcode on it that was in good condition, it was considered infinitely more valuable than the editions without the barcodes.
 This was largely due to the fact that books bought at the newsstand tended to be less taken care of and were often thrown away, leading to the mass shortage of well looked after items.

 So next time you open up your favourite comic book, spare a thought for the barcode that is on it, it may just have a big story to tell and could be the deciding factor on the value of your book in years to come!
 If you ever find yourself wanting to publish a book, CD or DVD at any time and are in need of a fully registered barcode.
 You can buy barcodes from SA Barcodes, South Africa’s number one seller of GS1 registered barcodes, equipment and printing facilities.